LiaPlayground/Symposium-on-International-Teaching-2021/README.md

 should be freely available AND manipulable.
 Some protagonists of the community emphasize the first aspect and annotate a PDF document as open.
 But courses on a topic are very different, a teacher sets varying priorities or chooses another contexts.
-Hence, a complete adoption is not enough.
+Hence, the offer of a usage is not enough.
 Furthermore, it is necessary to provide materials that can be revised and newly compiled.
 The Figure illustrates this.
 A number of authors corrected errors and developed content that goes into different directions.
 This also results in completely new course configurations or translations of content.
-What other platform for a successful multi-editor knowledge collections could be used as an inspiring example?
+But which basic expectations have to be implemented to meet this goal?

 ```ascii   *Versions of the content of a course and their reuse in other contexts*